 You know your body best, but mounting evidence suggests that, contrary to popular belief, you probably don’t need an annual physical.
 Still, that doesn’t mean there aren’t certain health checks you should be doing every time you have to buy a new calendar.
-In lieu of a check up with your doctor (again, everyone is different and we aren’t talking about children, the elderly, or those with a medical condition), give yourself an annual, self-administered fitness test.
+In lieu of a check up with your doctor (again, everyone is different, and we aren’t talking about children, the elderly, or those with a medical condition), give yourself an annual, self-administered fitness test.
 You should be breaking a sweat on the regular anyway, but consider instituting a tradition in which you challenge yourself to a set of physical tasks to see how you measure up.
 There’s an adult version of the President's Physical Fitness Challenge to get you started, but the specific parameters can be up to you.
 It’s a good way to see where you’re at in terms of physical health and fitness, and a good motivator if you’re not where you want to be.

-Eye exams, mole checks, and even dentists visits should be done annually (yep, healthy teeth also only need a checkup once a year), and while you’re making the rounds to keep your body in tip top shape, take a look at your health coverage.
+Eye exams, mole checks, and even dentist visits should be done annually (yep, healthy teeth also only need a checkup once a year), and while you’re making the rounds to keep your body in tip-top shape, take a look at your health coverage.
 Medical needs can change from year to year, and there’s usually an annual enrollment period in which you can adjust your plan.
 Mark that window on the calendar and spend a little time making sure your needs are covered.
 Your body will thank you.

-The next few annual check ups are related to the home.
-If your household has one or two people in it, your hot water heater needs to be checked every six months and drained at least every 12 months.
+The next few annual check-ups are related to the home.
+If your household has one or two people in it, your water heater needs to be checked every six months and drained at least every 12 months.
 Draining it will help it last longer by eliminating any minerals or debris that have built up and could cause the unit to break down.
 It’s a job you can do yourself with a little time and a hose, so pick a Saturday, read the instructions, and hop to it.

 No matter how clean you are, there are certain items you just can’t deal with on a regular basis (and often don’t need to).
-That said, once a year you should roll up your sleeves and tackle carpets, rugs, and upholstery.
+That said, once a year you should roll up your sleeves and tackle your home's carpets, rugs, and upholstery.
 This isn’t just a run of the vacuum, but a deeper purge with steamers, a soapy bucket, a rented machine, or professionals.
 Other yearly cleanups include emptying the gutters and cleaning the fireplace and chimney.
 It’s a dirty job, but someone’s gotta do it.

 Time, use, and the elements cause wear and tear on outdoor spaces that can damage their integrity in no time.
 When it comes to decks or outdoor woodwork, reseal once a year to keep the raw materials protected.
 They’ll function better and look how they’re supposed to, plus resealing extends their lifetime every time you do it.
 Same goes for driveway pavement, especially in snowy climates.
-Whether you have concrete or asphalt, take care of your cracks every 12 months to lengthen the life of your surface.
+Whether you have concrete or asphalt, take care of your cracks every 12 months to lengthen the life of your outdoor surfaces.